superfly/docs/networking/private-networking.html.md

 For a service to be accessible via its 6PN address, it needs to bind to/listen on `fly-local-6pn`.
 For example, if you have a service running on port 8080, then you need to bind it to `fly-local-6pn:8080` for it to be accessible at "[6PN_Address:8080]".

 <div class="note icon">
-`fly-local-6pn` is to 6pn-addresses  as `localhost` is to 127.0.0.1, so you can also bind directly to the 6PN address itself, that's also fine.
+`fly-local-6pn` is to 6PN addresses  as `localhost` is to 127.0.0.1, so you can also bind directly to the 6PN address itself, that's also fine.
 </div>

 Learn more about [connecting to app services](/docs/networking/app-services/).